 - Designs presented on a live mannequin and appropriate location (Paris’ haute couture house)

 What is Haute Couture’s Characteristics?

 From the bits of information about haute couture’s history discussed above, it clearly has notable features.
 They are:

 - Appointment-Only Visits

-As the world becomes more modernized, haute couture pieces remain hand-sewn, so when you ask, “What is haute couture?”, one of the distinctions is the house division.
-Meaning, each haute couture house has multiple departments to ensure quality and precision.
+As the world becomes more modernized, haute couture pieces remain hand-sewn, so when you ask, “What is haute couture?” one of the distinctions is the house division.
+Each haute couture house has multiple departments to ensure quality and precision.

 Brands usually divide their houses into atelier tailleur, where they make coats and suits for males, and atelier flou, where they create soft clothing for women, such as dresses and gowns.